 The Group has interests in two unincorporated joint arrangements.
 The Group has classified the joint arrangements as joint operations and recognised in relation to its interests in the joint operations, its share of assets held jointly and liabilities incurred jointly.
-The details of the joint operations as at 31 December 2020 and 2019 are as follows:
+The details of the joint operations as at 31 December 2022 and 2021 are as follows:

-Name of joint arrangements Country of incorporation and place of business Proportion (%) inter 2020 2019 GS Engineering & Construction - Hock Lian Seng Infrastructure Joint Venture Singapore Provision of civil engineering and infrastructure works 50 50 Hock Lian Seng Infrastructure - CES_SDC JV (Previously known as Hock Lian Seng Infrastructure - Sembcorp Design and Construction JV) Singapore Provision of civil engineering works 60 60
+Country of incorporation and on (%) of p interest Name of joint operations place of business Principal activities 2022 2021 GS Engineering & Construction - Hock Lian Seng Infrastructure Joint Venture Singapore Provision of civil engineering and infrastructure works 50 50 Hock Lian Seng Infrastructure - CES_SDC JV Singapore Provision of civil engineering works 60 60